uxeskimo/Retro-Delights/src/articles/a-game-in-a-magazine-a-passion-Ignited.md

 {A pic of a games systems/computers in 1984?}

+## Video games in the home

 Because of the popularity of video games, magazines about them we're also flying off the shelves, for me as a 9 year old, the magazines ignited my imagination of what the games we're like to play.

 With the use of illustrations, game screenshots and well designed stories, the games came alive for me in the pages,

+This <em>word</em> is italic

+<div class="example"></div>